cam-douglas/quark-local-agi/CONTRIBUTING.md

-# Contributing to Meta-Model AI Assistant
+# Contributing to Quark AI Assistant

-Thank you for your interest in contributing to the Meta-Model AI Assistant!
+Thank you for your interest in contributing to the Quark AI Assistant!
 This document provides guidelines and information for contributors.

 ## Table of Contents